Aunt Margaret’s Sweet Potato Casserole

 - 2 cups miniature marshmallows

 - Preheat oven to 350°.
 Place sweet potatoes in a 6-qt. stockpot; add water to cover.
 Bring to a boil.
-Reduce heat; cook, uncovered, 10-12 minutes or until tender.
+Reduce heat; cook, uncovered, until tender, 10-12 minutes.
 Meanwhile, make topping by combining flour, brown sugar, oats and salt; cut in butter until crumbly.

 - Drain potatoes; return to pan.
 Beat until mashed.
 Add sugar, milk, eggs, butter and vanilla; mash.
 Transfer to a broiler-safe 13x9-in. baking dish.
 Sprinkle topping over potato mixture.

 - Bake, uncovered, until topping is golden brown, 40-45 minutes; let stand 10 minutes.
 Sprinkle with marshmallows.
-If desired, broil 4-5 inches from heat, 30-45 seconds or until marshmallows are puffed and golden.
+If desired, broil 4-5 inches from heat until marshmallows are puffed and golden, 30-45 seconds.

 Test Kitchen tip